jamiees2/dnsproxy/README.md

   -h, --help            show this help message and exit -m {pure-sni,non-sni,local}, --mode {pure-sni,non-sni,local}
-                        The mode of configuration files to generate --dnsmasq DNSMASQ     Specify the DNS configuration file name --haproxy HAPROXY     Specify the haproxy configuration file name --iptables IPTABLES   Specify the iptables configuration file name
+                        The mode of configuration files to generate -c COUNTRY, --country COUNTRY
+                        The country to use for generating the configuration --dnsmasq DNSMASQ     Specify the DNS configuration file name --haproxy HAPROXY     Specify the haproxy configuration file name --iptables IPTABLES   Specify the iptables configuration file name